davidrhoden/davidrhoden-basic-netlify/pages/stories.md

 ## 1989

-Played Antenna club in Memphis.
+Everything Pool played Antenna club in Memphis.

+Saw Meat Puppets in Nashbille.

+## 1990

+Everything Pool played an irish bar in Memphis, it was extra cold.

 ## 1991